 It is extremely important to have Narcan on hand when you are using substances.
 In the event of an overdose someone you are with or someone passing by can administer the Narcan and call emergency services.
 It is equally as important to carry Narcan even if you yourself do not use substances, as you could save the life of a family member, loved one or stranger that is overdosing.

 In the event that you overdose, and someone else is present, they can call emergency medical services and administer Naloxone.
 An individual has a 99% chance of surviving an overdose when someone is on hand to call emergency medical services.
-If someone is not present, consider calling a friend or a loved one and remain on the line with them while you are using.
-In the event that you stop responding, the person on the other line can hang up and call emergency medical services to your location.
+If someone is not present, consider calling a friend, a loved one, or the Never Use Alone hotline (https://neverusealone.com/) where someone will remain on the line with you while you use and call emergency services if you stop responding.
 Additionally, if the person who is with you is also using, make sure you take turns, so that you are able to help each other if the other person overdoses.
 With fentanyl, overdoses occur so quickly that if two people are together and use at the same time, they can overdose at the same time.
 This can be avoided if people take turns.

 Syringe Access Programs are community based programs that help provide individuals with access to sterile needles.
 These needles are provided to individuals at no cost.
 The syringe access programs also offer proper disposal of used syringes to help minimize the spread of blood borne diseases.
 Often times syringe access programs also offer Naloxone, Naloxone training, overdose prevention education, information on harm reduction practices, and referrals to treatment and counseling for STDs and other viruses.